 Exhibit Number Description 3.1 Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the registrant's Current Report on Form 8-K filed on October 7, 2019).
 3.2 Certificate of Amendment to Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the registrant's Current Report on Form 8-K filed on November 6, 2023).
 3.3 Certificate of Amendment to Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.2 to the registrant's Current Report on Form 8-K filed on November 6, 2023) 3.4 Certificate of Amendment to Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the registrant's Current Report on Form 8-K filed on June 12, 2024) 3.5 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.1 to the registrant's Current Report on Form 8-K filed on September 23, 2020).
-10.1# Employment Agreement dated effective May 13, 2024 between the registrant and Kemi Olugemo (incorporated by reference to Exhibit 10.14 to the registrant's Registration Statement on Form S-1 (333-279402) filed on May 14, 2024) 10.2¥ Subscription Agreement dated April 17, 2024, by and among the registrant an the purchasers party thereto (incorporated by reference to Exhibit 10.1 to the registrant's Current Report on Form 8-K filed on April 18, 2024) 10.3¥ Registration Rights Agreement, dated April 17, 2024, by and among the registrant and the purchasers party thereto (incorporated by reference to Exhibit 10.2 to the registrant's Current Report on Form 8-K filed on April 18, 2024).
+10.1+ Research Collaboration and License Agreement, dated September 13, 2024 between Korro Bio, Inc. and Novo Nordisk A/S. 10.2¥ Lease Agreement, dated April 25, 2022 between Korro Bio Ops, Inc. (formerly known as Korro Bio, Inc.) and NW Cambridge Property Owner LLC.
+10.3# Consulting Agreement, dated August 26, 2024 between Korro Bio, Inc. and David Lucchino.
+10.4# Employment Agreement, dated August 28, 2024 between Korro Bio, Inc. and Jeffrey Cerio.
 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-32.1 Certification of Principal Executive Officer Principal Financial Officer Pursuant to 18 U.S.C.
+32.1† Certification of Principal Executive Officer Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
+101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded 101 0011 within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Documents 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)